MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/prepare-my-users-email-templates.md

 ```
 Instant messaging and online meetings have become a common way to communicate
 with others, but your phone can still be a lifeline to getting your job done.
-From building rapport when you can’t be there in person to maintaining momentum
+From building rapport when you can't be there in person to maintaining momentum
-on a project, sometimes it’s easier to just pick up the phone and talk to
+on a project, sometimes it's easier to just pick up the phone and talk to
 someone.
 At the same time, we understand that many of you work remotely, have
-flexible work schedules or travel frequently and can’t be tethered to your
+flexible work schedules or travel frequently and can't be tethered to your
 desk or phone all day.

 To better adapt to how you work, we want to ensure you have flexibility in how